joe-d-cws/vss2git/readme.txt

 Remote base URL - OPTIONAL - Base url of remote git repo.

+Push to remote repo when complete - Automatically push to the remote repo when everything's done.
+This assumes that the projects already exist on the remote, or that they will be automatically created on the first push.

+Flatten - Flatten VSS project names.
+If you have a project in VSS like /long/path/to/the/project/projectname, it will truncate the path to projectname.git.
+If there is already a project by that name, it will append a counter to it and increment until it gets to an unused name.
+If this is not selected, the project will be the full /long/path/to/the/project/projectname.git.

 For example, if you have all your projects saved to a remote repo at https://www.example.com/code/repo/path-to-project, the base url is https://www.example.com/code/repo